ome/omero-documentation/contributing/jekyll.rst

 The source for `blog.openmicroscopy.org <http://blog.openmicroscopy.org>`_ is
 at `<https://github.com/ome/blog>`_.
 The website uses the 'gh-pages' branch and as there is no merge build or staging page, you should open a PR directly against this branch.
+The files are written in markdown.
 Branches must be built locally for review and merging PRs automatically updates the live site.

 Help site
 ^^^^^^^^^